alonz22/haproxy-dashboard/README.md

 Review the generated configuration output and verify its accuracy.

-Download the configuration file from the provided link and use it with your HAProxy installation.

 Feedback and Contributions
 Your feedback and suggestions for improvements are welcome!
 Please feel free to open issues or submit pull requests on our GitHub repository.